Omnipotentia01/COMP1_2014/TaskSheet1Questions.md

 2. The function responsible for this is the GetPlayerName() function.
 ###Question Two:
 1. How will you ensure that the user is asked for the name repeatedly?
-2. I will add a Validity loop that will not end until a correct input is recieved.
+2. I will add a Validity loop that will not end until a correct input is received.
 ###Question Three:
 1. What additional variable will you need and what will its datatype be?
 2. A variable named Valid; it will be a boolean.

-###Write the function metioned in PsudoCode;
+###Write the function mentioned in PsudoCode;

 Try Then
 Function GetPlayerName()